-11. (1) Notwithstanding anything contained in the Code of Criminal arrest without Procedure, 1973, any Police Officer may arrest without a warrant any person 2 of who is reasonably suspected of having committed any offence under this Act. ^{1974.}
+11. (1) Notwithstanding anything contained in the Code of Criminal Power to 2 of Procedure, 1973, any Police Officer may arrest without a warrant any person arrest 1974. who is reasonably suspected of having committed any offence under this Act.